MahmoudRaga/Data-Science-Jobs-Market-Analysis-and-Salary-Prediction/README.md

-# 💼 Data Jobs Market Analysis & Salary Prediction
+# 💼 Data Science Jobs Market Analysis & Salary Prediction

 This project analyzes the data jobs market using **Power BI dashboards** and predicts **data scientist salaries** using a Machine Learning model in **Python**.